- 1 General

 - Promote coreboot, tell all your friends about it, blog about it etc.

-- Test coreboot, report any bugs you find to our mailinglist (as current bug tracker is dead), or let us know about any suggestions for improvements you have.
+- Test coreboot, report any bugs you find to our mailinglist or to our bug tracker, or let us know about any suggestions for improvements you have.

 - Help us to make the list of Supported Motherboards and the list of Supported Chipsets and Devices bigger by contributing code.
 Please also read the Development Guidelines in that case.